sergeyvilov/ML4RG-2023-project/README.md

 Additional research questions may include:

-* Are low complexity or high complexity motifs easier to reconstruct?
+* Are high complexity motifs easier to reconstruct?
 * Are stronger motifs (as measured by *Stepwise_R-1*) reconstructed better?
-* Would interspecies sequence alignment (i.e. Whole Genome Alignment) improve predictions?
+* Would MLM training on alogned sequences (i.e. Whole Genome Alignment) improve predictions?
 * ...

 These questions will be discussed at later stages of the project.